 In other words, the Open Barbers residency was at least as much about people as it was about pictures.
 The process of drawing was a catalyst for personal relationships to grow.
 “It’s really wonderful to see how excited the clients got when they were asked if they wanted to be drawn,” say Greygory and Felix, “to have that affirmation that we want them to be seen, and that how they look is valid and worth celebrating.
 We’ve seen Amy chatting away to clients who can usually be quite reserved, and having the drawing done seems to really bring people out of themselves.”
 This careful, caring and mutual responsiveness is what links Amy’s artistic practice with Open Barbers’ work as a social enterprise.
 “We feel it’s important that clients feel in charge of their own image,” say Greygory and Felix, “and the way Amy approached the drawing process is another way of taking back the means of representation, out of the hands of society that tries to erase so many gender identities and presentations.”

-Despite her experience as a Saturday girl, working at Open Barbers has also given Amy a new perspective on what hairdressers do.
-“To me,” she says, in a recent interview for Tractions, “both [drawing and haircutting] are very sculptural.
+Despite her experience as a Saturday 'girl', working at Open Barbers has also given Amy a new perspective on what hairdressers do.
+“To me,” they says, in a recent interview for Tractions, “both [drawing and haircutting] are very sculptural.
 You often follow shapes and create lines.
 I wonder if Greygory or Felix (or Richard, who works at the salon part-time) ever get the same feeling as I do...about half way through a drawing, a wave of excitement strikes as I know it’s going to be a good drawing – something has just worked and has been captured right.
 I wonder if they ever feel the same way in the middle of a haircut?”1

-This Look Book is a lasting memory of Amy’s residency at Open Barbers: a glimpse into the lives and conversations she was part of, as well as a tool to help the salon and its clients as they continue to grow.
+This Look Book is a lasting memory of Amy’s residency at Open Barbers: a glimpse into the lives and conversations they were part of, as well as a tool to help the salon and its clients as they continue to grow.
 “It is a record of the community of Open Barbers,” she says, “and I hope its legacy will be to help the community to thrive and to be represented in a new kind of way.”